jefdewitt/mundana-theme-jekyll/_posts/2021-11-27-go-to-therapy.md

 There’s the time involved.
 We all have busy lives.
 It can be hard to find an extra hour here and there.

-Being vulnerable can be scary.
-It’s not always easy to reveal deep truths about ourselves.
+Being vulnerable is scary.
+It isn’t easy to reveal deep truths about ourselves.
 Especially the unsavory bits, opening ourselves up to perceived judgment.
 Although, a good therapist is a safe place to do this.

 Let me be real here: The benefit is in the work.
 This means committing to new ways of thinking and acting.
 It can be therapeutic to talk to someone about how you feel, but it may not be enough.
 You have to do the homework; research the ideas, practice the lessons; field test what you learn.